Friday Morning Talks: James Nicolson VC

 He has been a keen student of military history, particularly aviation and the Great War for many years and regularly takes groups of up to 50 people around the battlefields of the Somme.

-Included in Museum admission, Annual Membership, or £5 donation.
+Included in Museum admission or Annual Membership.